Anti-Aging Skin Care for After Menopause

 - Oxidative stress.
 Oxidative damage in your skin is accelerated after menopause, causing greater damage to skin structures such as cells, collagen, and elastin.
 This damage is beyond the normal amount that occurs from sun damage and natural aging.

-Facial Skin CareTake care of your facial skin by following a morning and evening skin care routine.
+I take care of my facial skin by following a morning and evening skin care routine.
+It's important!

 Morning Skin Care Routine